Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

 ![1_selected_bones](img/1_selected_bones.jpg)

 * Before we dive into it, let me introduce the basic idea behine the *Swift Look At* node.
 We can image it as a virtual fixture which clamps the target bone that we want to control.
 Then through calculation, we rotate the virtual fixture and in turn the bone’s orientation is adjusted.
 Ok, let’s get started.
-Firstly, we insert a *Swift Look At* node into an animation blueprint and set modified bone property to the **Head** bone.
+Firstly, we insert a *Swift Look At* node into an animation blueprint and set modified bone property with the **Head** bone.

 ![2_create_node](img/2_create_node.jpg)

 * Then, we define the virtual fixture through the node’s *Look At Axis* and *Look Up Axis*.
 The *Look At Axis* is the forward direction of the virtual fixture, which we want to point the target in the final.
 The *Look Up Axis* is the up direction of the virtual fixture, which tries its best to keep the fixture from roll type rotation; it is optional.
 We can open the Skeleton panel of the *Persona* to watch the **Head** bone’s coordinate system.
-You would see the green axis pointing along the forward direction of the face（R, G, B）-- (0, 1, 0), the red axis orienting to the up direction of the head(R, G, B) -- (1, 0, 0). so we set the node property *Look At Axis* to (0, 1, 0) and *Look Up Axis* to  (1, 0, 0) and both of them are in local space.
+You would see the green axis pointing along the forward direction of the face（R, G, B）-- (0, 1, 0), the red axis orienting to the up direction of the head(R, G, B) -- (1, 0, 0).
+So we set the node property *Look At Axis* to (0, 1, 0) and *Look Up Axis* to  (1, 0, 0) and both of them are in local space.

     * Note:
         We can set the Property *Use Look Up Axis* to tell the node whether or not to use *Look Up Axis*.
 If we use the *Look Up Axis*, we can tell the node whether or not to lock the *Look Up Axis* by setting the property *Look Up Axis Locked*.
 Built-in equivalent doesn’t provide this optional, this feature is one of several unique features *Swift Look At* provided.
 This feature allows you to use the *Look Up Axis*, but doesn’t force you to apply it, just uses it as a hint to avoid Roll type rotation.